We are committed to high standards of corporate governance and for these to be seen as transparent.

 Ordnance Survey reports to The Department for Business, Innovation and Skills (BIS) through the Shareholder Executive (SE) which is an Executive Agency of BIS, and whose Chief Executive reports directly to the Permanent Secretary of BIS.
 SE advises BIS ministers on the management of the government interest in Ordnance Survey.
 The Terms of Reference of the SE involvement focus on four key areas: assessing corporate and business plans; consideration of board membership, remuneration and succession issues; monitoring performance; and supporting commercial interests.
 The SE focuses on increasing the value of the government's interest in Ordnance Survey.

-We are a Legally Mandated Organisation, a member of the Location Council.
-Technical Delivery Partner to Defra and are helping provide the services necessary for INSPIRE in the UK.
+We are a Legally Mandated Organisation under the Directive which means that we have obligations to comply with.
+We are also helping provide the services necessary for INSPIRE in the UK.